 Restore the adapter and disks back to their original configuration.
-Refer to "SAS resource locations" on page 86 to understand how to locate a disk using the Expected Resource and Actual Resource field.
+See "SAS resource locations" on page 107 to understand how to locate a disk using the Expected Resource and Actual Resource field.

-After restoring the adapter and disks to their original configuration, perform only one of the following:
+After restoring the adapter and disks to their original configuration, complete only one of the following steps:

-- Run diagnostics in system verification mode on the adapter:

-- 1. Start AIX diagnostics and select Task Selection on the Function Selection screen.

-- 2. Select Run Diagnostics.

-- 3. Select the adapter resource.

-- 4. Select System Verification.

-- Unconfigure and reconfigure the adapter by performing the following:

-- 1. Unconfigure the adapter.

-- a.
-Start the IBM SAS Disk Array Manager.

-- 1) Start AIX diagnostics and select Task Selection on the Function Selection screen.

-- 2) Select RAID Array Manager.

-- 3) Select IBM SAS Disk Array Manager.

-- b.
-Select Diagnostics and Recovery Options.

-- c.
-Select Unconfigure an Available IBM SAS RAID Controller.

-- 2. Configure the adapter.

-- a.
-Start the IBM SAS Disk Array Manager.

-- 1) Start Diagnostics and select Task Selection on the Function Selection screen.

-- 2) Select RAID Array Manager.

-- 3) Select IBM SAS Disk Array Manager.

-- b.
-Select Diagnostics and Recovery Options.

-- c.
-Select Configure a Defined IBM SAS RAID Controller.

-- Perform an IPL of the system or logical partition.
+- Run diagnostics in system verification mode on the adapter: - 1.
+Start AIX diagnostics and select Task Selection on the Function Selection display. - 2.
+Select Run Diagnostics. - 3.
+Select the adapter resource. - 4.
+Select System Verification. - Unconfigure and reconfigure the adapter by performing the following steps: - 1.
+Unconfigure the adapter. - a.
+Start the IBM SAS Disk Array Manager. - 1) Start AIX diagnostics and select Task Selection on the Function Selection display. - 2) Select RAID Array Manager > IBM SAS Disk Array Manager. - b.
+Select Diagnostics and Recovery Options > Unconfigure an Available IBM SAS RAID Controller. - 2.
+Configure the adapter. - a.
+Start the IBM SAS Disk Array Manager. - 1) Start Diagnostics and select Task Selection on the Function Selection display. - 2) Select RAID Array Manager > IBM SAS Disk Array Manager. - b.
+Select Diagnostics and Recovery Options > Configure a Defined IBM SAS RAID Controller. - Perform an IPL of the system or logical partition.